CodySchaaf/Blog-Archive/_posts/2015-10-07-angular-currency-input-directive.markdown

 $ and/or - in any order, then matches any number of numbers and commas, and finally matches decimal point followed by any number of additional numbers.

-After we validate the input we add we need to break it up into its components.
+After we validate the input we need to break the number up into its components.
 We split the input at the decimal point.
-This allows us to add commas to the first component, and leave the second part unchanged.
+This allows us to add commas to the integer component, and leave the deimal part unchanged.

 In order to add the commas we want to utilize number's toLocalString method.
 For example this will convert number 1000 to the string 1,000.
-In my code I call addCommasToString, which is my browser compatible version of to local string.
-All browsers handle the decimal places differently, so we stripped them off to handle them ourselves.
+In my code I call addCommasToString, which is my browser compatible version (Located on the Str class) of to local string.
+All browsers handle the decimal places differently, so we stripped them off to handle ourselves.

 After we have added the commas we need to see if we need to update the view value.
 To check this we sanitize the input value and the formatted value.
 All the sanitation does is strip any character that is not a number or a comma.
 This is because we are looking to only add commas to our users number, so that is the only change we care about.
-After comparing these values, if we find they do not match, we append the decimal places and any prefix (such as $) by calling `reassembleInput` and pass that to `$setViewValue` to update the models display value.
+After comparing these values, if we find they do not match we append the decimal places and prepend any prefix (such as $) by calling `reassembleInput` and pass that to `$setViewValue` to update the models display value.
 Finally we render any changes to the viewValue.

 `$setViewValue` will now call the parser again to ensure the correct value is passed to the model.
-This is a bit weird, but allows for the smoothest update of the dom while keeping the model in sync as well as keeping the user happy.
+This is a bit weird, but allows for the smoothest update of the dom while keeping the model in sync as well as providing a very smooth experience for the user.
 This is the reason for the `sanitizeNumberAsString` check, which will ensure this loop only executes twice for every model change.
 Finally we return the value that should be stored in the model by calling `stringToFloat` which turns the string value from the input into a number.